What is the difference between a civil restraining order and a no contact order in South Florida?

 A No Contact Order, however, is pursuant to a criminal case against you and involves your criminal case that it is relevant to in Florida.
 Oftentimes, a No Contact Order is attached to a criminal domestic violence case in Florida.

-Let’s say you have a domestic violence charge against you.
+Let’s say, for example, you have a Florida domestic violence charge against you.
 That is a criminal charge, and the judge is most likely going to issue a no contact order.

 No contact orders are very literal in that they mean NO contact can be made between you and the alleged victim.
 No letters, no phone calls, no asking your sister to call the alleged victim to tell them something for you -- none of that.
 ANY form of attempt to contact the alleged victim - whether written, electronic, verbal, etc -- will violate your no contact order and could result in a judge handling your criminal case more harshly.
 Following the rules of a no contact order in Florida is VERY important.

 The longest a no contact order can last is for the duration of the case plus 12 months of probation after the case is over.